Linking discrete and continuous models of cell birth and migration: Mathematical models and methods

-We do not know of existing methods for rigorously deriving continuous models of cell birth from off-lattice ABMs with our noise structure.
-Instead, taking a phenomenological modelling approach, we reason that the rate at which the melanophore density increases is uniform and proportional to $N_\text{bir}$ within regions where the overcrowding and short-range activation conditions are satisfied, and zero otherwise.
+We do not know of existing methods for rigorously deriving continuous models of cell birth from off-lattice ABMs with this noise structure.
+We therefore adopt a phenomenological modelling approach, in which we create a phenomenological continuous model whose governing equations mimic the stochastic interaction rules.
+We reason that the number density of cells in a continuous model must increase at a constant rate (proportional to $N_\text{bir}$) when continuous versions of the overcrowding and short-range activation restrictions are met, since this occurs at the individual level in the ABM.
+Furthermore, we represent the density restrictions with an indicator function using the integral of the number density over $\Omega_\text{loc}$ as an argument, since the latter quantity yields the total number of cells within that region.
 This leads to the continuous model below:

-where $c^+$ is the continuous equivalent of the density-limiting parameter $c^+_\text{ABM}$ in Eqn.~\eqref{eqn:ABMbirth}; $N_\text{bir}$ has the same value as in our corresponding ABM; and $\gamma\in\mathbb{R}^+$ is a scaling parameter that we introduce which results in an upper bound on the number of cells born per unit time of $\gamma N_\text{bir}\vert \Omega\vert$.
-Equation~\eqref{eqn:birth} is a heuristic continuous description of the ABM dynamics of non-local proliferation with overcrowding avoidance, and we overview our approach to estimating the values of $c^+$ and $\gamma$ in \S\ref{sec:fitting}.